-For students who start with the programme in the academic year 2016/2017 the complete programme is in English.
-This means that the language of instruction and examination of the first year modules is English.
+For students who started with the programme in the academic year 2016/2017 or 2017/2018 the complete programme is in English.
+This means that the language of instruction and examination of the first and second year modules is English.

 For students who started with the programme in the academic year 2015/2016 or before, the programme is primarily taught in Dutch.
-This means that the primary language of teaching and examination of second and third year modules is Dutch.
-However, part of the programme is taught in

-English because it is considered important to prepare the students for an English taught master programme and because of the international focus of the programme.
-This concerns the modules Technical and Intercultural Communication, Social Media and Networks, and Marketing Communication and Consumer Behaviour.
-In these modules:
+This means that the primary language of teaching and examination in the third year modules is Dutch.
+However, part of the programme is taught in English because it is considered important to prepare the students for an English taught master programme and because of the international focus of the programme.
+This concerns the module Reflection on Communication Science In this module: